How to find current, historical and online newspapers

 It will also show you how to use the online catalogue to search by newspaper title, search for all newspapers published in a particular place, by type of newspaper, e.g sporting or business newspapers, and to find current or historical newspapers.

 Newspapers can be found across a variety of formats such as print, microfilm, online, or a combination of all of these.
 This guide has grouped newspapers into time periods regardless of format.
 To find newspapers published or circulating in a specific place use the 'in place newspaper published' option in Advanced search.
 For example Swan Hill.

 You can purchase copies of pages from newspapers (subject to copyright) in our collection through our online copy ordering service.
 If you would like to buy an original newspaper, you can ask second-hand or antiquarian bookstores or contact PaperWorld which sells original newspapers.

-Watch this introduction to the Newspaper Collection and also the video on our newspaper card indexes.
+Watch this video on our newspaper card indexes.

 For the best view choose fullscreen and the highest resolution

 For details of the sessions see our What's On calendar.
 The handout for the Newsworthy session can be downloaded here: